 - pistachios, ground

 Heat the oven to 180C and line two 20cm cake tins with baking paper.

 Start by creaming the butter and the sugar together until it becomes pale.
 Beat in the eggs, one at a time.
 Add the Icelandic skyr and the vanilla extract.
 Mix well for a few minutes.

 Sift the flour, baking powder and turmeric together, mix together and fold into the wet ingredients.
 Mix thoroughly and add a bit of milk to loosen up if the consistency is too stiff.

 Pour the mixture into a 2lb bread loaf cake tin and spread out evenly.
 Bake for 20-25 minutes, or until a toothpick inserted into the cake comes out clean.
 Remove from the oven and turn out on to a wire rack to cool.

-Serve with a dollop of Icelandic skyr sweetened with icing sugar and ground pistachios.
+Serve with a dollop of Isey skyr sweetened with icing sugar and ground pistachios.

-Disclaimer: this post was written in collaboration with Icelandic Skyr.
+Disclaimer: this post was written in collaboration with Isey Skyr.
 All opinions are my own.